tvaishnav/portfolio-simulator/README.md

 1) This application comes with maven wrapper.
 Hence it can be built and executed on machine without maven installed.

-2) Application be executed by the command:
+2) Application can be executed by the command:

    > mvnw spring-boot:run